Chef Mariella's Kitchen™

 • Breakfast is served.

-• Afternoon free to explore your surroundings.
+• Afternoon free to explore the area or relax by the beach.

 • Dinner on your own.